NervanaSystems/ngraph/doc/examples/onnx_importer.md

 ## How to import ONNX model
 In order to import ONNX model `import_onnx_model` should be used.
-The method has two overloading.
+The method has two overloads.
 The first uses stream as input (e.g. file stream, memory stream).
 The code listing below shows how to convert `ResNet50` ONNX model to nGraph function.